 You can’t really go wrong walking anywhere within the center of Paris.

-I like walking along rue de Seine—starting at Jardin du Luxembourg, pass by Saint Sulpice, walk through Saint Germain des Prés, see the terraces of Les Deux Magots and Cafeé de Flore, then take a right somewhere back on to rue de Seine, walk out to the Seine onto Pont des Arts across from the Bibliothèque Mazarin. (approximately 25 min)
+I like walking along rue de Seine—starting at Jardin du Luxembourg, passing by Saint Sulpice, walking through Saint Germain des Prés, seeing the terraces of Les Deux Magots and Cafeé de Flore, then taking a right somewhere back onto rue de Seine, walk out to the Seine onto Pont des Arts across from the Bibliothèque Mazarin.